 Today, Taylor is a businessman at Churchill Capital, a firm focused on real estate finance.
-He also serves as a board member and former Vice Chairman of Texas Gulf Bancshares leading one of the most financially sound banks in Texas.
-Texas Gulf Bancshares employes over 100 people and hasn’t taken a dime of bailout money.
+He also serves as Vice Chairman of Texas Gulf Bancshares leading one of the most financially sound banks in Texas.
+Texas Gulf Bancshares employs over 100 people and hasn’t taken a dime of bailout money.

 In the Texas House, Taylor spearheaded legislation that would protect our children from online predators, make it easier for our military to vote while serving overseas, and revoke benefits from corrupt politicians.
 Additionally, Taylor’s Truth in Taxation rule that forced politicians to state clearly in the first line of any bill if there is an attempt to raise taxes or fees has been cited by Americans for Tax Reform as a successful blueprint for other states to implement.